Belegarth Medieval Combat Society: Gameplay

 Gameplay is overseen by marshals, known as heralds (or referees) wearing yellow tabards.
 In the most basic sense, hits are scored by landing a blow with sufficient force to any of the four target-zones: torso, legs, arms or head.
 For safety reasons, the head is an illegal target for melee weapons, but is a legal target for missile weapons like arrows and javelins.
 A player is considered "dead" after a torso or head hit, or any combination of two extremities.
 "Dead" players are out of play for the remainder of the battle, which usually lasts five to ten minutes (depending on the battle scenario), and must act as such.
 Once the battle is over, each team regroups for the next fight.

 During the event players are requested to wear clothing that is known as "garb", medieval or fantasy-based clothing.
 Players go by chosen Belegarth names to avoid confusion on the field as there are frequently numerous players on the field that share common given names.

 Non-combat

-At national events, some participants come merely for the social get together.
-They can hone their skills for making both the weaponry and the armor involved.
+While some Belegarth participants choose to purchase their weapons from a number of vendors, many use weapons and equipment that they have made themselves, supported by Belegarth's creative community.
+Both in-person and through forums & messaging apps, Belegarth participants share new crafting techniques and sources for sturdier, lighter, and safer materials.
+As well as weapons, this community hand-makes other elements of the game such as armor and garb.

+At multi-day events, the social aspects of Belegarth often expand to include activities such as bonfires and parties once the fighting is over for the day, with some participants coming just for the social get together.